-The fellowship is open to both print and radio journalists; in future years, it will expand to include multi-media and video journalists.
-We will give preference to U.S. focused stories, but will also consider international stories with a U.S. angle or connection.
+The fellowship is open to print and audio journalists.
+We will give preference to U.S. focused stories, but will also consider international stories with a strong U.S. angle or connection.

-Online applications are due April 1, 2013, and should include a one-page pitch with a clearly defined story idea, not just a subject.
+Online applications for next year’s fellowship will be due March 15, 2017, and should include a one-page pitch with a clearly defined story idea, not just a subject.
 The pitch should reflect some preliminary research, providing a clear sense of place, characters, narrative and reporting strategy.
-The application also requires a CV, two letters of recommendation and clips.
-We will announce this year’s fellows by May 1, 2013.
+The application also requires a CV, two letters of recommendation and published clips.

-Those interested in applying will need to be available the week of June 24-28 for a 4-day workshop at UC Berkeley with the 2013 cohort of fellows, fellowship director Michael Pollan, guest editors from national publications and managing editor Malia Wollan.
+Those interested in applying will need to be available for a workshop May 29-June 2, 2017 at UC Berkeley with the 2017 cohort of fellows, fellowship director Michael Pollan, guest editors from national publications and managing editor Malia Wollan.
 Travel, lodging and meals for the meeting will be covered by the fellowship.
 During the first session, fellows will refine their story pitches with the help of the editors, and develop a reporting and publishing or broadcast strategy.
 Fellows will also have opportunities to meet with and interview faculty members and researchers doing work relevant to their stories at UC Berkeley.

-Reporting and writing will then take place from July-October.
-Fellows will meet for a second four-day session in mid-November, during which time completed stories will be workshopped and edited; the editors will also assist fellows in placing their stories for publication or broadcast.
-Travel and lodging for the November session will also be covered by the Fellowship.
+Reporting and writing will then take place from June-November.
+Fellows will meet for a second four-day session in December 2017, during which time completed stories will be workshopped and edited; the editors will also assist fellows in placing their stories for publication or broadcast.
+Travel and lodging for the December session will also be covered by the Fellowship.